Fort Sill: Peace policy

-Several months after the establishment of Fort Sill, President Ulysses Grant approved a "peace policy" placing responsibility for the Southwest tribes under Quaker Indian agents; the first Quaker agent assigned to the Kiowa and Comanche agency was Lawrie Tatum.
+Several months after Fort Sill's establishment, President Ulysses Grant implemented a "peace policy" assigning Quaker agents to oversee Southwest tribes, wirh Lawrie Tatum.
 Fort Sill soldiers were restricted from taking punitive action against the Indians, who interpreted this as a sign of weakness.
 The Indians resumed raiding the Texas frontier and used Fort Sill as a sanctuary.

-In 1871, General of the Army William Tecumseh Sherman arrived at Fort Sill from Fort Richardson, Texas, while on a tour of Army posts throughout the country.
+In 1871, during a tour of posts, Gen. General of the Army William Tecumseh Sherman arrived at Fort Sill from Fort Richardson, Texas, while on a tour of Army posts throughout the country.
 Sherman was at Fort Richardson when they became aware of the Warren Wagon Train Raid, in which seven muleskinners were killed by Indians when their wagon train was ambushed.
 Soon after Sherman arrived at Fort Sill, the Indian Agent brought several Kiowa chiefs to tell their story about attacking the wagon train.
 When Sherman ordered their arrest during a meeting on Grierson's porch, two of the Indians attempted to assassinate him.
-In memory of the event, the Commanding General's quarters were dubbed Sherman House.
+The Commanding General's quarters were dubbed Sherman House in memory of the event.

 The Army arrested three chiefs during the porch skirmish: Satank, Satanta and Addo-ete.
 Sherman ordered them to Texas for a civil trial for the alleged crimes.
 When the three were put into a wagon and taken under cavalry escort to Fort Richardson, Satank began his death song.
 A mile down the trail, he grabbed the carbine of one of the troopers in the wagon.
 Before he could cock and fire it, he was hit by several shots fired by the escort.
-Satank was left against a tree and the column continued on its mission.
-A marker on Berry Road near the curve marks the spot where Satank, an honored warrior, fell.
+Satank was left against a tree, and the column continued its mission.
+A marker on Berry Road near the curve marks where Satank, an honored warrior, fell.
 His grave is in Chiefs Knoll in the post cemetery.

-Satanta and Addo-etta were tried by Texas courts on 5 and 6 July, the first time Indians had been tried in civil courts.
+Texas courts tried Satanta and Addo-etta on July 5 and 6, the first time Indians had been tried in civil courts.
 They were sentenced to death by hanging.
 Supporters of the Quaker peace policy convinced Governor Edmund J. Davis to commute the Indians' sentences to life imprisonment.
-Then in October 1873 they were paroled.
+Then, in October 1873, they were paroled.